 - Loudness – Exposure to an explosion or loud sounds over time, such as those at music concerts or sporting events, can cause ear ringing.

-- Excessive earwax – A buildup of earwax can muffle hearing and cause ringing in the ears.
+- Excessive earwax – A buildup of earwax can muffle hearing and cause ringing in your ears.

 - Aging – Adults often notice decreased hearing as they age.

-- Ear infections – During a cold or the flu virus, nasal passages can swell, increase ear and sinus pressure, and impair hearing.
+- Ear infections – During a cold or the flu, nasal passages can swell, increase ear and sinus pressure, and impair hearing.

-- Medications – For example, antibiotics, antidepressants, diuretics, aspirin and anti-inflammatory or cancer drugs, can cause temporary ringing in the ears.
+- Medications – Antibiotics, antidepressants, diuretics, aspirin and anti-inflammatory or cancer drugs, can cause temporary ringing in the ears.